-- the severity of the disease under investigation; - the patient eligibility criteria for the study in question;

-- the perceived risks and benefits of the product candidate under study; - the availability of other treatments for the disease under investigation, including the use of unapproved fecal microbiota transplant, or FMT, for CDI; - the existence of competing clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - our payments for conducting clinical trials; - the patient referral practices of physicians; - the burden, or perceived burden, of the clinical study; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.
+- the severity of the disease under investigation; - the patient eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - the availability of other treatments for the disease under investigation, including the use of unapproved fecal microbiota transplant, or FMT, for CDI; - the existence of competing clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - our payments for conducting clinical trials; - the patient referral practices of physicians; - the burden, or perceived burden, of the clinical study; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.

 Our inability to enroll a sufficient number of patients for our clinical trials or a delayed rate of enrollment would result in significant delays and could require us to abandon one or more clinical trials altogether.
-We continue to enroll the SER-109 Phase 3 study for patients with recurrent CDI despite the widespread use of unapproved, FMT to treat CDI.
-As interference from this uncontrolled procedure has impacted the enrollment rate of our placebo-controlled clinical trial, we are evaluating modification of the study design with the goal of expediting clinical results.
-Enrollment delays in our clinical trials would result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
+We have completed enrollment of the SER-109 Phase 3 study for patients with recurrent CDI despite the widespread use of unapproved, FMT to treat CDI.
+As interference from this uncontrolled procedure has impacted the enrollment rate of our placebo-controlled clinical trial, we modified the study design with the goal of expediting clinical results.
+On March 30, 2020, we announced that, as a result of the COVID-19 pandemic, further enrollment of ECOSPOR III would be halted.
+Enrollment delays in our clinical trials result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
+See "-Risks Related to Our Operations-The COVID-19 pandemic caused by the novel strain of coronavirus has adversely impacted and could continue to adversely impact, our business, including our preclinical studies and clinical trials, results of operations and financial condition."

-The reduction in trial size of our ongoing Phase 3 trial of SER-109 may make it make it necessary to conduct an additional clinical trial of SER-109 to generate sufficient safety and efficacy data to allow us to gain approval of SER-109.
+The size of our ongoing Phase 3 trial of SER-109 may make it make it necessary to conduct an additional clinical trial of SER-109 to generate sufficient safety and efficacy data to allow us to gain approval of SER-109.

 The FDA has previously indicated that an ECOSPOR III trial could be sufficient to allow us to file a BLA for SER-109 if the trial demonstrated a sufficient level of statistical significance.
-The decrease of the statistical power of the trial resulting from the reduction in the size of the trial from 320 patients to 188 patients may reduce the likelihood that the trial demonstrates the heightened level of statistical significance required by the FDA.
-The FDA has also indicated that the smaller study could require additional confirmatory evidence of efficacy for approval, which may include conducting a second Phase 3 study prior to seeking approval of SER-109.
-Moreover, as a result of the smaller study we may also be required to treat additional patients with SER-109 in order to generate a sufficient safety database to allow us to seek approval of SER-109.
-The need to conduct additional clinical trials of SER 109 and any delay in gaining regulatory approval of SER-109 would increase our development costs and could cause the value of our company to decline and limit our ability to obtain additional financing.
+The trial size of 182 patients may not demonstrate the heightened level of statistical significance required by the FDA.
+The FDA has also indicated that it may require additional confirmatory evidence of efficacy for approval, which may include conducting a second Phase 3 study prior to seeking approval of SER-109.
+Moreover, we may also be required to treat additional patients with SER-109 in order to generate a sufficient safety database to allow us to seek approval of SER-109.
+The need to conduct additional clinical trials of SER-109 and any delay in gaining regulatory approval of SER-109 would increase our development costs and could cause the value of our Company to decline and limit our ability to obtain additional financing.